datarootsio/cheek/README.md

 ## Docker

-Check out the `Dockerfile.example` for an example on how to set up `cheek` within the context of a Docker image.
-Note that this builds upon a published Ubuntu-based image build using `Dockerfile`.
+Check out the `Dockerfile.example` for an example on how to use `cheek` within the context of a Docker container.
+Note that this builds upon a published Ubuntu-based image build that you can find in the base [Dockerfile](https://github.com/datarootsio/cheek/blob/main/Dockerfile).

 ## Available versions